 While I was visiting mom, I picked up some absolutely perfect strawberries at the farmers market.
 I ate lots fresh, but I also used her air fryer to preserve some to bring home.
 The air fryer worked much like my dehydrator, resulting in tasty dried berries.

-One caveat: The air fryer doesn’t hold as much as my large dehydrator.
+One down side: The air fryer doesn’t hold as much as my large dehydrator.
 It wouldn’t be a great solution if you needed to dry a lot of fruit at once.
 Use it if you have one, certainly, but my money’s still on the dehydrator for best use of energy and time.

 ★ Did you make these dehydrated strawberries?
 Don’t forget to give them a star rating below! ★